lovrenca/vagrant-box-builder/README.md

 - that the public key is aded to the default users authorized_keys

 Any changes to the box are defined in the setup.sh script, modify acording to your wishes.
+If you wish for some extra security, generating new kex files is advised.
 In the autobuild script change the name of the box you're building and the path to the web root where you share the box and run :)